 - Qualification of heirs (document containing the lender's heirs) - Qualification of Heirs, Sharing and Records – IRN (justica.gov.pt).

-- If the heir is not an ascendant, descendant, or spouse, proof of payment of the Stamp Duty must also be requested.
+- If the heir is not a parent, descendant, or spouse, proof of payment of the Stamp Duty must also be requested.

-As soon as GoParity receives the mentioned documents, and after validation by the Legal department, GoParity can proceed to change the account's ownership.
+As soon as GoParity receives the mentioned documents and validates the legality of the documents, GoParity can proceed to change the account's ownership.
 At that time, the new holder must open an account at GoParity so that the funds can be transferred between accounts.